mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/incoming/incoming-webhooks/_index.md

 ---
-title: "Incoming Webhooks"
+title: "Incoming webhooks"
-heading: "Incoming Webhooks at Mattermost"
+heading: "Incoming webhooks at Mattermost"
 description: "Incoming webhooks let you post some data to a Mattermost endpoint to create a message in a channel."
 date: "2017-08-19T12:01:23-04:00"
 weight: 20